 For a list of Frequently Asked Questions about mortgage and personal loan payment deferrals, please see here.

-We are now able to process requests for six month mortgage and personal loan repayment assistance.
+Six month mortgage and personal loan repayment assistance.

 You have several options: